cbarria/rubinstars/README.md

-# rubinstars
+##rubinstars

-this counts the stars of 3 specific repositorys 🌠
+#This counts the stars of 3 specific repositorys 🌠

+For building the image run:
+  sudo docker build -t rubinstars .

+For running:
+  sudo docker run rubinstars

+For running unit testing: